telerik/blazor-docs/components/pdfviewer/events.md

 ## OnDownload

-The `OnDownload` event fires when the user clicks on the Download button in the PDF Viewer toolbar.
+The `OnDownload` event fires when the user clicks on the Download button in the [PDF Viewer toolbar]({%slug pdfviewer-toolbar%}).

 The event handler receives an argument of type [`PdfViewerDownloadEventArgs`](/blazor-ui/api/Telerik.Blazor.Components.PdfViewerDownloadEventArgs).
 The event is cancellable and allows the application to set a name of the downloaded file.
-See [example below](#example).
+See the [example below](#example).

 ## OnOpen

-The `OnOpen` event fires when the user selects a file to open, after clicking on the Open button in the PDF Viewer toolbar.
+The `OnOpen` event fires when the user selects a file to open from the [PDF Viewer toolbar]({%slug pdfviewer-toolbar%}).

 The event handler receives an argument of type [`PdfViewerOpenEventArgs`](/blazor-ui/api/Telerik.Blazor.Components.PdfViewerOpenEventArgs).
 The event is cancellable and allows the application to obtain the PDF file name, size and contents as a `Stream`.
-See [example below](#example).
+See the [example below](#example).

 ## Example